Jones Bridge Road Busway

 In recent years, a significant lobby in support of so-called bus rapid transit (BRT) developed, and it found a welcoming home in the administration of President George W. Bush.
 However, this bus lobby really has its roots in the 1940s, when oil, gas, asphalt and rubber interests teamed up to purchase and dismantle interurban railroad systems across the United States.
 Bus proponents tend to deny data that clearly indicates that Americans have shown strong preference for rail transit.
 Bus transit may be more flexible, but the economic strength of rail over bus is partly due to the fact that rail lines send a clear indicator to private investors about the seriousness of the public investment.
 The message is that we will not allow our communities to be abandoned.
 This contrasts to bus lines which may disappear at any time.

-An eloquent defense of rail is provided by Paul Weyrich, a conservative commentator.
+An eloquent defense of rail is provided by Paul Weyrich, the recently deceased conservative commentator.